libetl/GenericRestWebApp/README.md

-Generic Rest Web App : mvn + Java 7 + Spring MVC + Spring core + Spring cache + Logback
+Generic Rest Web App : mvn + Java 7 + Spring MVC + Spring core + Logback

 This is a ZERO config webapp.
 It is polyglott : it accepts application/json, application/xml, text/yaml and application/x-www-form-urlencoded